-This ESMF, as well as the SEP and the Environmental and Social Commitment Plan (ESCP) that have been prepared for the parent project, have been disclosed in draft for stakeholder consultations on the ICRC website and shared with relevant stakeholder as part of an invitation for consultations.
-The link for the documents on the ICRC website can be found here:
+This SEP as well as the Environmental and Social Management Framework (ESMF) and the Environmental and Social Commitment Plan (ESCP) were disclosed in draft for stakeholder consultations on the ICRC website and shared with relevant stakeholder as part of an invitation for consultations.
+No remarks further to those found in this document have been received.
+The link for the documents on the ICRC website can be found here.

-https://www.icrc.org/en/document/icrc-and-world-bank-support-violence-affected-communities-myanmar

-A range of stakeholders were identified for the consultations conducted by ICRC on environmental and social risk management.
+A range of stakeholders were identified for field consultations conducted by ICRC on environmental and social risk management.
 These stakeholders included women and men with a range of ages from communities affected by conflict; local authorities with previous experience interacting with the ICRC on infrastructure projects; representatives from a state Department of Agriculture, infrastructure contractors, and construction workers.
 Consultations took place in Sittwe (Rakhine), Mrauk U (Rakhine), Lashio (Shan) and Myitkyina and WaingMaw township (Kachin) on 27th October and 28th October 2022.
 A summary table of the locations and stakeholder groups can be found below, followed by a summary of discussion points based on the social and environmental safeguards outlined for this project.
+In addition, during the implementation of the World Bank-supported Myanmar Community Support Project (MCSP), during 2023, consultation with communities including on social and environmental risk management took place via telephone surveying as well as meetings in geographical locations accessible to both parties and at the ICRC sub-delegations and offices, where stakeholders were able to reach the ICRC.
+These consultations in 2022, 2023 and early 2024 are being used for the design and preparation of MCLAP activities.
+A summary table of the locations and stakeholder groups consulted in-person from the original consultations on relevant activities and more recent complementary consultations are included below.

 Table 1.
-Summary of Consultation Meetings
+Summary of Field Consultation Meetings referenced above

-Sub- delegation/office Stakeholder group Number of participants and gender Location Date ICRC Agronomists Director of Department of Agriculture, Deputy Director of Department of Agriculture Deputy Staff Officer (1) female, (2) males State Department of Agriculture, Myitkyina, Kachin 27 October Sittwe, Rakhine Deputy Director and Executive Engineer, Sittwe Township Municipal Department Rakhine State Chairman, Myanmar Red Cross Society (2) female, (1) male Sittwe Township Municipal Department 28 October Sittwe, Rakhine Contractors for infrastructure works (4) males ICRC sub-delegtion Sittwe 27 October Mrauk U, Rakhine Contractors for infrastructure works (5) males ICRC office in Mrauk U 27 October Myitkyina, Kachin Contractors for infrastructure works (1) Female (2) male ICRC sub-delegation in Myitkyina 28 October Lashio, Shan Site workers and engineer for infrastructure works (7) males Pong Mun village of Nam Tun Village Tract, Lashio township 27 October

-Mrauk U, Rakhine IDPs from Let Kauk Zay 2 site (5) female (4) male ICRC office in Mrauk U 27 October Shwe Htee site (5) female (6) male Lashio, Shan Female community members of Pong Mun village (22) female Pong Mun village of Nam Tun Village Tract, Lashio township 27 October Lashio, Shan Community members of Pong Mun village (8) female (23) male Pong Mun village of Nam Tun Village Tract, Lashio township 27 October Sittwe, Rakhine IDPs and residents of Taung Min Ka Lar village (7) female (12) male Taung Min Ka Lar village ,Kyauk Taw Township 27 October Myitkyina, Kachin Community members of Ni Sar (8) female (4) male Ni Sar site in Sa Nar village, Sadung Town, WaingMaw Township 27 October
+Sub- Stakeholder group Number of Location Date delegation/office participants and gender ICRC Agronomists Director of Department of Agriculture, Deputy Director of Department of Agriculture Deputy Staff Officer (1) female, (2) males State Department of Agriculture, Myitkyina, Kachin 27 October 2022 Sittwe, Rakhine Deputy Director and Executive Engineer, Sittwe Township Municipal Department Rakhine State Chairman, Myanmar (2) female, (1) male Sittwe Township Municipal Department 28 October 2022 Red Cross Society Sittwe, Rakhine Contractors for infrastructure works (4) males ICRC sub-delegtion Sittwe 27 October 2022 Mrauk U, Rakhine Contractors for infrastructure works (5) males ICRC office in Mrauk U 27 October 2022 Myitkyina, Kachin Contractors for infrastructure works (1) Female (2) male ICRC sub-delegation in Myitkyina 28 October 2022 Lashio, Shan Site workers and engineer for infrastructure works (7) males Pong Mun village of Nam Tun Village Tract, Lashio township 27 October 2022 Mrauk U, Rakhine IDPs from Let Kauk Zay 2 site (5) female (4) male ICRC office in Mrauk U 27 October 2022 Shwe Htee site (5) female (6) male Lashio, Shan Female community members of Pong Mun village (22) female Pong Mun village of Nam Tun Village Tract, Lashio township 27 October 2022 Lashio, Shan Community members of Pong Mun village (8) female (23) male Pong Mun village of Nam Tun Village Tract, Lashio township 27 October 2022 Sittwe, Rakhine IDPs and residents of Taung Min Ka Lar village (7) female (12) male Taung Min Ka Lar village ,Kyauk Taw Township 27 October 2022